Olmec colossal heads: San Lorenzo

 San Lorenzo Colossal Head 8 (also known as San Lorenzo Monument 61) stands 2.2 m high; it measures 1.65 m wide by 1.6 m deep and weighs 13 tons.
 It is one of the finest examples of an Olmec colossal head.
 It was found lying on its side to the south of a monumental throne.
 The monument was discovered at a depth of 5 m during a magnetometer survey of the site in 1968; it has been dated to the Early Preclassic.
-After discovery it was initially reburied; it was moved to the Museo de Antropología de Xalapa in 1986.
+After discovery it was initially reburied; it was moved to the Xalapa Museum of Anthropology in 1986.
 The headdress is decorated with the talons or claws of either a jaguar or an eagle.
 It has a headband and a cover that descends from under the headdress proper behind the ears.
 Two short straps descend in front of the ears.
 The head sports large ear ornaments in the form of pegs.
 The face is that of a mature male with sagging cheeks and wrinkles between these and the nose.
 The forehead is gathered in a frown.
 The mouth is slightly parted to reveal the teeth.
 Most of the head is carved in a realistic manner, the exception being the ears.
 These are stylised and represented by one question mark shape contained within another.
 The head is very well preserved and displays a fine finish.

 San Lorenzo Colossal Head 9 is also known as San Lorenzo Monument 66.
 It measures 1.65 m high by 1.36 m wide by 1.17 m deep.
 The head was exposed in 1982 by erosion of the gullies at San Lorenzo; it was found leaning slightly on its right hand side and facing upwards, half covered by the collapsed side of a gully and washed by a stream.
-Although it was documented by archaeologists, it remained for some time in its place of discovery before being moved to the Museo de Antropología de Xalapa.
+Although it was documented by archaeologists, it remained for some time in its place of discovery before being moved to the Xalapa Museum of Anthropology.
 The headdress is of a single piece without a distinct headband.
 The sides display features that are possibly intended to represent long hair trailing to the bottom of the monument.
 The earflares are rectangular plates with an additional trapezoid element at the front.
 The head is also depicted wearing a nose-ring.
 The face is smiling and has wrinkles under the eyes and at the edge of the mouth.
 It has sagging cheeks and wide eyes.
 The mouth is closed and the upper lip is badly damaged.
 The sculpture suffered some mutilation in antiquity, with nine pits hollowed into the face and headdress.